Skip to content

 Create service tokens using the PlanetScale dashboard

-To create a service token using the dashboard, log into your organization and click "Settings" > "Service tokens" > "New service token".
+To create a service token using the dashboard, log into your organization and go to the "Settings" > "Service tokens" page and click the "New service token" button.

 Give the token a name (this is used for your reference only) and click "Create service token".